RareSkills/solana-tutorial/content/rust-attribute-derive-macro/en/rust-attribute-derive-macro.md

 Foo { bar: 3 }
 ```

-The derive attribute “augmented” Foo in such a way that `println!` could create a string representation for it.
+The derive attribute "augmented" `Foo` in such a way that `println!` could create a string representation for it.

 ## Summary
 An `impl` is a group of functions that operate on a struct.
-They are “attached” to the struct by using the same name as the struct.
-A trait enforces that an impl implements certain functions.
+They are "attached" to the struct by using the same name as the struct.
+A trait enforces that an `impl` implements certain functions.
 In our example, we attached the the trait Speed to `impl` Car using the syntax `impl` Speed for Car.

 An attribute-like macro takes in a struct and can completely rewrite it.

 A derive macro augments a struct with additional functions.

 ### Macros allow Anchor to hide complexity
-Let’s look at the program anchor creates during anchor init again:
+Let's look at the program anchor creates during anchor init again:

 ![Rust attribute and custom-derive macros](https://static.wixstatic.com/media/935a00_7626044154134115afa260e9896b370d~mv2.png/v1/fill/w_1480,h_620,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_7626044154134115afa260e9896b370d~mv2.png)